ArrowheadFramework/ahf-docker/README.md

 # ahf-docker

 _*Disclaimer:* This is work under progress.
-The instructions will be heavily updated in the following days.
-The same goes for the actual containers, please submit any issues you find._
+Please submit any issues you find._

+## Overview

 This repository contains Docker containers for the Arrowhead project (subject to its corresponding license).
+These containers allow for quicker development without the need for connecting to an existing _local cloud_.
+Currently, these containers are at an alpha stage.
+Please submit any issues you find or enhancements you would like to see.

+## Usage

+To start using it:
+* Install `docker` and `docker-compose`
+* Clone the repository
-To start using it install `docker` and `docker-compose`, clone the repository and run `docker-compose up` from the *core* directory.
+* Run `docker-compose up` from the *core* directory.

 To use it with a new project, particularly if you are using the core-utils library, you will need to provide the JVM with the following parameters: